ibexa/documentation-developer/docs/search/search_engines/elastic_search/elastic_search_installation.md

 First, decide how [[= product_name =]] connects to Elasticsearch and configure other connection settings.
 For more information, see [Configuring connections](#connections).

-Then, define a field type mappings template that instructs Elasticsearch to interpret [[= product_name =]] fields as specific types.
-For more information, see [Configuring field type mappings](#field-type-mapping-templates).
+Then, define a Field Type mappings template that instructs Elasticsearch to interpret [[= product_name =]] fields as specific types.
+For more information, see [Configuring Field Type mappings](#field-type-mapping-templates).

-## Step 5: Push the templates
+## Push the templates

 For each of your defined connections, push the templates to the Elasticsearch engine by running the following command: